Lexicon

 via Avner Greif

-The institutional counterpoint to the Maghribi coalition, studied by Avner Greif as a case of formal legal mechanisms substituting for community-based trust.
-Genoese merchants relied on written contracts, notarial authentication, and judicial enforcement rather than on ethnic solidarity or coalition-based reputation.
-The system was organizationally flexible — anyone who could contract was eligible to participate, regardless of community membership — but institutionally demanding: it required courts, notaries, and a legal infrastructure whose maintenance costs were borne by the trading community.
-The tradeoff illuminates a permanent tension in coordination design: formal institutions enable scale beyond trust networks but require sustained investment in the infrastructure of verification, adjudication, and enforcement that community-based systems provide informally.
+The institutional counterpoint to the Maghribi coalition.
+Genoese merchants relied on written contracts, notarial authentication, and judicial enforcement in place of ethnic solidarity or coalition-based reputation.
+The system was organizationally flexible — anyone who could contract was eligible, regardless of community membership — but institutionally demanding: it needed courts, notaries, and a legal infrastructure whose maintenance costs were borne by the trading community.
+The tradeoff illuminates a permanent tension: formal institutions enable scale beyond trust networks but demand sustained investment in the infrastructure of verification, adjudication, and enforcement.

 Ghost Acreage